about

 Privacy Policy

 Client records are regarded as confidential and therefore will not be divulged to any third party.
-We will not sell, share, or rent any personal information which you provide us with to any third party or use your e-mail address for unsolicited mail.
-Any emails sent by Stephen Bishop Artist will only be in connection with the provision of agreed services and products and you will always have the option to immediately cancel any further communications.
+Non-personal cookies may be used for analytics.
+We will not sell or share any personal information which you provide us with to any third party or use your e-mail address for unsolicited mail.
+Emails sent by Stephen Bishop Artist will only be in connection with the provision of agreed services and artistic products.
+You will always have the option to immediately cancel any further communications.

 Read More